PopovEvgeniy/blackice/readme.txt

 Some remarks about encryption and decryption

 An encrypted file have twice size than original file.
-An decrypted file have normal size.
+A decrypted file have normal size.
 Output file will create before start encryption or decryption process.

 Password limitation